 5. Visit Disney's Boardwalk - The Boardwalk is a fabulous entertainment area with lots of dining and entertainment options located out the back door of the Boardwalk Resort.
 Park at the Boardwalk Resort, tell the Security Host at the gate you're there to walk on the Boardwalk.
-There are several restaurants along the Boardwalk and roaming street performers (jugglers, comedians, fire-eaters, jazz ensembles, etc.).
+There are several restaurants along the Boardwalk and roaming street performers (jugglers, comedians, jazz ensembles, etc.).
 Located within walking distance are the Yacht and Beach Club Resorts as well as the Swan and Dolphin Resorts.
 There is a bridge near the Swan and Dolphin that offers a decent view over the trees of the Illuminations show at EPCOT.

 6. Fort Wilderness campfire program - Sing around the campfire and watch a free Disney movie.
 It's open to everyone.
 Held every evening, at about 7:00 PM in fall and winter and about 8:00 PM in spring and summer, near the Meadow Trading Post.
 The program starts with a sing-a-long and marshmallow roast.
 You can bring your own food or buy it from the Chuck Wagon, which sells S'more kits, pizza and hot dogs.
 Chip and Dale meet the guests and sign autographs.
 Then a Disney movie is shown on a large outdoor screen.
 There is some seating on bleachers and benches, or you can lay out a blanket.
 No reservations necessary.

 7. Take a tour of the Disney Resorts - The resorts are so beautiful especially at Christmas.
 We love to check them out and see which one we'd like to stay at next.
 While touring you could have a drink in one of their lounges or grab a snack.
-Be sure to be on the look out for Hidden Mickey's.
+Be sure to be on the lookout for Hidden Mickey's.

 8. Tour Disney World's Monorail/Magic Kingdom Resorts (the Contemporary, Polynesian, or Grand Floridian).
 Park at one of the resorts, just tell the Security Host at the parking lot entrance that you're there to have a drink in their lounge.
 You can then ride the monorail between the resorts.
 Here are some ideas for these resorts:

 - Contemporary - The fourth floor houses a cocktail lounge as well as dining and shopping options.
-The California Grill is located on the 24th floor and has superb views of the Magic Kingdom.
+The California Grill is located on the 15th floor and has superb views of the Magic Kingdom.
 If you time it right you can have dinner and watch the Wishes fireworks over desert.
 Watch from your table or go onto the observation deck.
-The sound track from Wishes is piped in to enhance the show.
+The sound track from Wishes is played both inside ans outside to enhance the show.
 If you'd just like to see the fireworks you need to get there early, just tell the host at the fourth floor podium that you'd like to have a drink in the California Grill bar.
 There is a maximum capacity so if they've reached it you won't be able to go up.
 If they do fill up another viewing option is the fourth floor observation deck located facing the Magic Kingdom.
 After the Wishes walk out back to the marina to see the Electrical Water Pageant.

 - Ride the shuttle boat from the Contemporary to the Wilderness Lodge and Fort Wilderness Campground.

-- You can take a 45-minute wagon ride around Fort Wilderness Campground for $8/adult, $5/child (ages 3-9).
+9. Visit Fort Wilderness Campground.
+Catch the shuttle boat from the Magic Kingdom to Fort Wilderness.
+You can take a 45-minute wagon ride around Fort Wilderness Campground for $8/adult, $5/child (ages 3-9).
 The rides are offered nightly at 1900 and 2130 and depart from in front of Pioneer Hall.
 No reservations

 10. Catch the "Ye Haa" Bob show, late evenings at the River Roost Lounge at Port Orleans Riverside Resort.
 "Ye Haa" Bob Jackson performs a very popular piano sing-along comedy show with lots of audience participation.